mansoorayesha1/blog-platform-api/README.md

-# blog-platform-api
+# Blog Platform API

-A backend API for a blog platform with user management, post creation, and comments functionality.
+A RESTful API for managing blog posts, user profiles, and comments.
+It supports CRUD operations for posts and user management.

+## Features
+- User Registration & Login
+- CRUD operations for blog posts
+- Commenting system
+- Like/Dislike functionality

+## Technologies Used
+- Django
+- PostgreSQL
+- JWT Authentication